LUNAR METEORITE NWA 11273

-Classified and museum verified.
-(Click for more) Meteoritic material from the Moon was the first rock that piqued the interest of Stellar Milieux.
-With the help of the recognized scientists and world`s renowned collectors from the International Society for Meteoritics and Planetary Science, we gained access to laboratory tested, first-hand material.
-It is trackable in the World's database of Space Material (Meteoritical Bulletin) and therefore completely authentic.
-Each lunar meteorite comes with its official name and classification that guarantees the legitimacy of the stone.
+The lunar surface is fully exposed to outer space due to the absence of the atmosphere.
 When large asteroids hit the Moon, the collision causes lunar material to lift and disperse.
 The impact has to be forceful enough in order for lunar rocks to reach the Moon’s escape velocity and make it to outer space.
 The minimum particle speed required for this to happen is 2.38 km/s.
 Once the material escapes the Moon’s gravity, rock fragments are captured by the gravitational fields of either the Earth or the Sun.
 When such fragments fall on the Earth, they are called lunar meteorites.
-Our in-house team consists of meteorite experts, holding university degrees in meteoritic sciences.
-Our team members have as well classified space material for the International Space Material Database.
-Founder Ana is a member of the International Society for Meteoritics and Planetary Science.
-Lunar material integrated into Spherica is verified in Natural History Museum, Vienna.
-Please read the following article for all the information about lunar meteorites.

-Chief curator of Natural History Museum Vienna.
-(Click for more) Stellar Milieux is honored to have among friends a great scientist who is an active contributor to the meteorite community, an author and the main curator of the largest display of space material in the world at the Natural History Museum in Vienna, Dr. Ludovic Ferriere.
+We are honored to have among friends a great scientist who is an active contributor to the meteorite community, an author, and the chief curator of the largest display of space material in the world at the Natural History Museum in Vienna, Dr. Ludovic Ferriere.
 Between his scientific work and taking care of the international meteorite treasure, Dr. Ferriere also travels the globe in search of new impact craters to be confirmed.
-Each new impact crater brings important additional information about the formation of our Solar System.
-Impact events played a significant role in our geological past by influencing the evolution of life on Earth.